telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

                     [ "assert", "$a2.height == $a1.height" ] ] ] ]
     ]

-The `"+"` in the second definition means that one or more arguments must follow.
-So the `a2` argument that is defined there can repeat.
-Also, notice how you can use assertions to make sure the matrices have the same shape as the first one (`a1`).
+The `"+"` in the second definition means that one or more arguments are expected to follow and that the `a2` argument, defined there, can repeat.
+Notice how you can use assertions to make sure the matrices have the same shape as the first one (`a1`).

 For another example, look at the `SUMIFS` function ([see Excel documentation](https://support.office.com/en-us/article/SUMIFS-function-c9e748f5-7ea7-455d-9406-611cebce642b)).
-It takes a `sum_range`, a `criteria_range` and a `criteria`.
+It takes a `sum_range`, a `criteria_range`, and a `criteria`.
 These are the required arguments.
 Then, any number of `criteria_range` and `criteria` arguments can follow.
 In particular, criteria ranges must all have the same shape (width/height).
 Here is the argument definition for `SUMIFS`:

     [
         [ "range", "matrix" ],